 How much could I save by refinancing?

-Your savings depend on factors such as interest rates and term lengths.
-Let’s take a look at how much one person could stand to save by refinancing a $40,000 loan with a lower interest rate and shorter term.
+As an example, let’s take a look at how much Mary, a recent graduate from University, could stand to save by refinancing her $40,000 student loan with a lower interest rate and shorter loan term.

 Interest rate: 6%